Updating Horizontal Tidebound

 His mother’s voice was strenuously neutral as she asked, “Is he going to let you close early?”

 “What?
 No, why?”
-Jace grimaced when he asked the last.
+Jace grimaced when he asked the latter.

 His father’s handsome square-jawed face smiled at him.
 “Because that’s a sixteen hour day, champ.”